Find nanny work in South London, South West London, West London, or Central London

-We're often asked by prospective applicants coming to work in London as a nanny with little ones as to what childcare options there are in the UK, what documents they should bring to register with a nanny agency in London, how long it will take to get a job, and what they ought to expect as they proceed with looking for work.
+We're often asked by prospective applicants coming to work in London as a nanny with little ones as to what childcare options there are in London, what documents they should bring to register with a London nanny agency, how long it will take to get a job, and what they ought to expect as they proceed with looking for nanny work in London.

 Many of those candidates will be arriving from Australia, New Zealand, and South Africa.
 I recently carried out a question and answer session for the Australian Association of Nanny Agencies, Australian nannies working overseas, and as a result I've gained a pretty good idea of the common questions and concerns that many of our overseas nannies often raise, so I will try to address these issues to help you come prepared to London with the right documents and armed with some useful information about what to expect.
 I hope this information will make getting work through a nanny agency service in London so much easier for you.

 Firstly, begin to try to do your research while you're still in your home country, and use the internet to get a list of nannies agencies in London.
 Find out on-line what each agency requires as a minimum standard to register with them and send an expression of interest to each of your short listed London agencies.
 Most agencies will at minimum require you to provide originals of your current ID documents such as passport, visa and driving licence and if you're from an Antipodean country your current ID card.

 You will also need to bring an up-to-date Police Check from your country such as the Queensland Government Blue Card or you have a Working With Children Check clearance (WWC) number.
 When you have been in the UK for six months you will be able to apply for an enhanced Disclosure and Barring Service (DBS) check.

 Register with Fulham Nannies today & find a job you'll love.